CesiumGS/3d-tiles/TileFormats/BatchTable/README.md

 }
 ```

-A common workaround is to store properties as JSON objects.
-However, this becomes bulky as the number of properties grows:
+In this example, several `""` and `0` array values are stored so each array has the same number of elements.
+A potential workaround is to store properties as JSON objects; however, this becomes bulky as the number of properties grows:

 ```json
 {